-You know I’m a pretty spiritual, and that’s actually the part of myself I’ve focused on developing over these past couple of years.
+You know I’m a pretty spiritual, and that’s actually the part of myself I’ve focused on developing over this past couple of years.
 I’ve become kind of obsessed with how energy, manifestation, healing, and otherness intersects with leadership, my ability to grow a brand and run a business unit.

 About a year ago, I started to feel a real duty of care as a leader in women’s lifestyle publishing to show more—struggle, pain, mistakes.
 I’ve been genuinely worried we have an incapacity to show anything less than perfection because so much of what we consume is highly stylized and over-produced.
 But it is a fake reality and young women trying to find their way in a world lived almost exclusively online need to know that.

 My most recent role gave me the opportunity and platform to build some really special relationships with influencers and I guess ‘women of influence’ (who I now proudly call my friends!), which got me thinking; in the right setting with the right intention, could they help me support young women by sharing more of their stories?